Running a business from a rented property

 Tenants working from home

 In this situation, a tenant is not running their own business; they are simply using their home as a full-time or part-time office.
-The general guidance here is that the property should be used primarily as a residence; any work-related use should not occupy more than 40 percent of the rented space.
+The property should continue to be used primarily as a residence.
+There is no fixed percentage limit in legislation, but business use should remain ancillary to residential use and must not change the overall character of the property.

-If you are a tenant working from home, you should certainly notify your landlord as a courtesy.
+If you are a tenant working from home, you should check your tenancy agreement and notify your landlord where required, as many agreements restrict business use of the property.
 However, there may also be financial implications for your tenancy agreement.
 If you work from home full-time, your costs for heating, lighting and broadband use are likely to increase.
 If you pay those bills directly to the supplier, there is no complication.
 But, if your landlord includes those costs in the rental figure, you may have to renegotiate the rent.

 Tenants running a business from home